According to Incapsula.com's 2015 Bot Traffic Report, 48.5% of all web traffic is fake.

 See, bad bots try to fly under the radar by disguising themselves as legitimate web browsers instead.
-And that's why most other trackers only filter out a small portion of bot clicks - because they only know about the good bots that identify themselves.
+And that's why most other trackers can only identify a small portion of bot clicks - because they only know about the good bots that identify themselves.

 But once ClickMagick identifies a potential new bot, it's tracked and monitored for a period of time to determine with 99.99% accuracy whether it really is a bot or not ...

-... and then if it is, ClickMagick can begin to filter this new source of bad clicks, and all of our users' traffic gets just a little bit cleaner, and their stats get even more accurate.
+... and then if it is, ClickMagick can begin to flag or block this new source of bad clicks, and all of our users' traffic gets just a little bit cleaner, and their stats get even more accurate.

-Between our automated monitoring systems, lots of human oversight on our end, and input from our users, ClickMagick's filtering system actually gets smarter and more accurate each and every day.
+Between our automated monitoring systems, lots of human oversight on our end, and input from our users, ClickMagick's click auditing system actually gets smarter and more accurate each and every day.

-There's nothing else like our traffic filtering system, and I'm quite proud of it.
+There's nothing else like our click auditing system, and I'm quite proud of it.

 You might think this sounds like overkill or it's unnecessary, but really ...